 The views and beach at Island Dunes

 Before we embarked on a day of errands and checking the boat (which we did with frequency for updates), a little breakfast on the terrace!
 Mary and Fred have a juicer, so we enjoyed fresh squeezed orange juice every morning…hey, as they say…when in Rome!
 We loved it so much, we purchased a juicer, and have used it frequently on the boat to enjoy Florida’s delicious oranges!

 Nancy was really excited to visit Disney World while we were in the area, so we went back, hoping that the crowds would be smaller…and they were.
 We had a blast at The Magic Kingdom and Disney Studios.
 One note….Disney Studios no longer has a tie to MGM, and that changes the entire dynamic of the park.
 So, rather that yet MORE Star Wars shows (they’re promoting the new park extension opening later this year everywhere in the park) and Toy Story Land (which is adorable, but geared more for little kids), we hit the few things in the park we were interested in (Tower of Terror and Rockin’ Rollercoaster, The Muppet 3D movie, and a couple of Star Wars things), and headed back to Jensen Beach.

 Disney, still decked out for Christmas!

-Just for the heck of it, we hopped on Jungle Cruise at the start of our experience, and we ended up with the most hysterical tour guide…Courtlyn.
+Just for the heck of it, we hopped on Jungle Cruise at the start of our day, and we ended up with the most hysterical tour guide…Courtlyn.
 She could seriously be a stand up comic, she was so funny, and completely engaged everyone on our “boat”.
 It set a great tone for the day!